+What is a Makerspace?
+Is it a Hackerspace or a Makerspace?
+FREE Makerspace Supply List 100+ Makerspace Materials and Supplies (PDF) A makerspace is a collaborative work space inside a school, library or separate public/private facility for making, learning, exploring and sharing that uses high tech to no tech tools.
 These spaces are open to kids, adults, and entrepreneurs and have a variety of maker equipment including 3D printers, laser cutters, cnc machines, soldering irons and even sewing machines.
 A makerspace however doesn’t need to include all of these machines or even any of them to be considered a makerspace.
 If you have cardboard, legos and art supplies you’re in business.
-100+ Makerspace Materials & Products w/ Supply List - Makerspaces.com.
-FREE Makerspace Supply List – PDF Format One of the most common questions we get is in regards to buying makerspace materials.
+If you are interested in finding out more about laser cutters though, you could always take a look at someone like Boss Laser.

 Instead of just going out and buying a workbench, we decided to build one and share the plans so you can build one too.
 Making your own workbench offers a few advantages over buying one from the store.
 Literacy Through Technology - NCSU CED METRC.
 5 Questions to ask when planning a Makerspace.
 Defining Makerspaces: What the Research Says.
-Make It @ Your Library.
-The easiest way to learn electronics and Arduino programming.
-Bring ideas to life with free online Arduino simulator and PCB apps.
-60+ Makerspace Ideas for Maker Education.
+Recently, I had the unfortunate experience of dealing with criticism.

 What Makers Bring To Education.
 What does the Maker movement have to offer education?